Category Archives: Fall2018nccHSEPrep

 Day 4/67: GED in 5 months, and context

-As healthy adults, do we always make sure to look at the full context of a given situation, comment, or quotation, when we make judgements about things we hear, or even see?
+As healthy and reasonable adults, do we always make sure to look at the full context of a given situation, comment, or quotation, when we make judgments about things we hear, or even see?

 Learning to take the context of a situation into account, much like figuring out the meaning of a word based on the context of the words around it, is part of education, and part of continuous Adulting Education also, as we all remember this important practice.